DA0-DA0/dao-contracts/contracts/cw721-balance-voting/README.md

-# cw balance voting
+# NFT balance voting

-A simple voting power module which determines voting power based on the token balance of specific addresses.
+A simple voting power module which determines voting power based on the NFT token balance of specific addresses.